BeyondBinaryMinds/ResilientFixes/Iphone_12/ISSUE.md

 ## 🔍 Next Steps
 - Open the phone and inspect internal components
 - Confirm whether the screen needs full replacement
-- Research and compare cost-effective parts/tools
+- Research/purchase and compare cost-effective parts/tools
 - Begin the repair process step by step